 As an independent artist, it’s important to understand how Spotify works and how its playlist system can bridge the gap between you and potential fans.

 However, the climate for streaming platforms like Spotify is competitive, so just uploading your song will not be enough.
-Keep in mind that 20,000 to 40,000 new songs are added to Spotify each day!
+Keep in mind that Over 60,000 new songs are added to Spotify each day!

 In this blog, I will go over the different types of Spotify playlists as a discovery tool to help you get more exposure for your music.